Leopold III of Belgium: After the fall of France

 Upon Leopold's surrender, the government ministers left for exile, mostly in France.
 When France fell at the end of June 1940, several ministers sought to return to Belgium.
-They made an overture to Leopold but were rebuffed:
+They made an overture to Leopold but were rebuffed.

-Pierlot and his government saw that Western Europe had been conquered by the Germans completely and tried to make amends to their king.
-Would it be possible for them to return to Belgium and form a new government?
-Leopold showed his stubborn nature; he was insulted by his ministers...
-His reply was short: "The situation of the king is unaltered; he does not engage in politics and does not receive politicians.

 Because of the great popularity of the king, and the unpopularity of the civil government from the middle of 1940, the government crisis persisted.
-The Royal Articles state:

-This refusal [of the king to reconcile with the ministers] left the ministers with no other option than to move to London, where they could continue their work representing the independent Belgium.
-From the time of their arrival in London, they were confident about an Allied victory and soon were treated with respect by the Allies....
-Pierlot and Spaak helped to build Leopold's reputation as a heroic prisoner of war and even said that the Belgians should support their king.
-But they had no idea what Leopold was doing in the Royal Castle of Laeken.
-He refused to reply to their messages and stayed cool toward them.
-What was he doing in the castle?
-Was he collaborating, did he oppose the Germans, or had he decided to just shut his mouth and wait to see how things would go?

 On 2 August 1940, several ministers conferred in Le Perthus in France near the Spanish border.
 Prime Minister Pierlot and Foreign Minister Spaak were persuaded to go to London, but they were able to start out for London only at the end of August and could travel only via neutral Spain and Portugal.
 When they reached Spain, they were arrested and detained by the regime of Francisco Franco; they finally arrived in London on 22 October.